-The shape and tensioning system of current catenary wire are not ideal for horizontal contact.
+The shape and tensioning system of the current catenary wire are not ideal for horizontal contact.
 So a new type of wire is required that has flat surfaces on both sides for the contacts to ride on.
-This configuration also permits the increase in the size of the electrical contact surface, and thus permitting more consistent current transfer.
+This configuration also permits the increase in the size of the electrical contact surface and thus permitting a more consistent current transfer.

-High speed trains do not travel at top speed for many parts of their journey, because the geometric realities of build tracks and practical limits on acceleration and deceleration.
-Typically, geography and congestion force trains to slow down as they approach intermediate stations, interlocks, densely populated cities, and stations.
+High-speed trains do not travel at top speed for many parts of their journey, because of the geometric realities of building tracks and practical limits on acceleration and deceleration.
+Typically, geography and congestion force train to slow down as they approach intermediate stations, interlocks, densely populated cities, and stations.
 The BFP is not needed at slower speeds below 200 MPH, so it only needs to be installed on sections of track that allow for 180+ MPH operations.
-This allows lower-speed trains using traditional pantograph technology and high speed trains dual equipped with current and BFPs to share tracks.
-Conventional catenary wire will continue to be used on sections of track that are not suitable for high speed operation.
+This allows lower-speed trains using traditional pantograph technology and high-speed trains dual-equipped with current and BFPs to share tracks.
+The conventional catenary wire will continue to be used on sections of the track that are not suitable for high-speed operation.
 The BFP wire technology is designed to be retrofitted onto existing catenary systems and will permit seamless transitions from one catenary technology to the other.

 Click the links below to read parts one through three of this series.